btholt/complete-intro-to-react-v8/lessons/15-testing/F-snapshots.md

 });
 ```

 This works, and now you can stick with this, but here's a problem.
 If you look at your snapshot, it's rendering Pet components as well.
 Now if you modify Pet.jsx (that has its own tests already) your _Results.jsx_ test is going to fail.
 This is misleading, nothing is wrong or different with Results.jsx.
-In previous version of this class I show you how to accomplish this with react-test-renderer.
+In a previous version of this class I show you how to accomplish this with react-test-renderer.
 However the folks at @testing-lib think shallow rendering is more harmful than helpful (I like, 75% agree) so we'll leave it out.
 [Click here][fem] to see me teach this previously.
 It's 95% the same, just uses Jest instead of Vitest.

 Update your snapshots by either running `npm run test -- -u` or you can use the watcher to do it with either `u` to update all at once or do `i` one-by-one.